dustinpfister/blog_posts/_posts/threejs-torus.md

 The torus geometry constructor is a fun geometry constructor to play around with when it comes to making a few quick examples and getting a feel for how to make some interesting animations with three.js.
 There is many other little details to work with here and there also when it comes to a lot of these examples.
 For example there is learning how to work with not just the torus geometry, but geometry in general when it comes to rotating them, and working with the various properties of a geometry.
 There is also not just the geometry, but the objects that contain the geometry, and groups of such objects when it come to the Mesh constructor and the Object3d class that it is based on.

-I have wrote down a lot of notes in my todo list for this post, and next time I come around to editing this post I sure I will expand this content once again with even more examples of the various things to be aware of with geometry using the tourus geometry constrcor.
-There are of course a lot of other built in consstrcuors with threejs also though and much of what I would write about would also apply to them.
+I have wrote down a lot of notes in my todo list for this post, and next time I come around to editing this post I sure I will expand this content once again with even more examples of the various things to be aware of with geometry using the torus geometry constructor.
+There are of course a lot of other built in constructors with threejs also though and much of what I would write about would also apply to them.